TrustworthyFactory/factory/doc/admin_guide.rst

-FIWARE Policy Manager - Installation and Administration Guide
+FIWARE Trustworthy Factory - Installation and Administration Guide
 _____________________________________________________________

-Policy Manager Installation
+Trustworthy Factory Installation
 ===========================

 This guide tries to define the procedure to install the Trustworthy Factory